deepsita/VSD--Advanced-Physical-Design---OpenLane-SKY130/README.md

 * The RTL is converted to gate level netlist with Synthesis tool called Yosys embedded in the Openlane tool chain.
 * Then comes the floorplanning, placement, Routing, CTS.
 * The most important step is Static Timing Analysis (STA) which should be performed at each and every juncture of the design step in order to meet the requirements of the design.

+### OpenLane - Basics and Synthesis
+#### The OpenLane Directory Structure
+There are two directories inside the working directory, 1. "openlane_flow" where all the design and the flow based files are placed.
+2. The "sky130" folder has "libs.ref" and "libs.tech" , these are the folders which have the files specific to tool and specific to technology.
+The designs are saved in the path
+" /openlane_working_dir/openlane_flow/designs".
+#### Synthesis of RTL
+Steps for the synthesis of the design using openlane are
+ * Invoke the openlane tool : - The openlane tool can be invoked from the flow.tcl file.
+The interactive mode switch gives the option to work with the tool configurations on the fly at any step of the PD.

+         ./flow.tcl -interactive

+ * Import the packages:- The package required to run the openlane flow is to be specified.

+        package require openlane 0.9
+ * Design setup :- The preparation of the design is to be done to create the required directories for further steps.
+The switch -tag is optional and can be used when the specific folder is required to be used for the further steps. -overwrite is one more optional switch which can be utilised when the values of the configuration are required to be changed.

+        prep -design picorv32a
+        prep -design picorv32a -tag <any name>
+        prep -design picorv32a -tag <any name> -overwrite        p
+ * Synthesis :- The synthesis is done by Yosys and ABC tools for the conversion of RTL to netlist description.
+The Analysis of Flop Ratio, Instance Count, timing behavior etc can be performed after the synthesis if the design.
+The synthesis is done by following command.

+        run_synthesis

+ All the specified steps can be observed in the below images.

 ## Day-2